 - Screw Politeness, I'm a Senior!: Baron Hard-on.

-- Swapped Roles: Also invokes the Mistaken Servant trope in which Prince Charming decides early on to switch places with Dandini.
+- Swapped Roles: Also invokes the Mistaken for Servant trope in which Prince Charming decides early on to switch places with Dandini.

 - Wrote the Book: Played with in which Jim Davidson co-wrote the script; his character, Buttons, boasts that he will marry Cinderella at the end of the play because he wrote it.
 As mentioned above, someone else marries Cinderella.